rebcabin/tangledown/README.md

 ## DUDE!

-Some people like to write "TODO" in their code so they can find all the spots where they thought they might have trouble but didn't have time to write the prophylactic code at the time.
+Some people like to write "TODO" in their code so they can find all the spots where they thought they might have trouble but didn't have time to write the error-handling (prophylactic) code at the time.
 I like to write "DUDE" because it sounds like"TODO" but is more rude and funny.